 For those who

-Thor’s brother, Henry Strimple, was the oldest son of Olga and Cecil; Olga doted on him.
+Henry Strimple, the oldest son of Olga and Cecil, was often doted upon.
 In 1935, when Henry was eight, Olga presented him with a brand new globe.
 The boy exclaimed: “You bought the world for me!” and a new poem was born.
 Olga’s dedication to Henry was published in the Omaha World Herald and recognized by a globe company who asked to use the verses in future advertising.
-The company presented Henry and Olga with an additional brand new, larger globe.
+The company presented Henry and Olga with a brand-new, larger globe.

 In March 2009, Olga Strimple was honored by the Chancellor’s Commission in the Status of Women with the Legendary Women of UNO Award.
-I was overwhelmed by the number of poems, paintings, drawings, and other artistry provided by her family, not to mention the number of family members in attendance.
-I met Olga’s great-granddaughter, who bears her name.
-She told me she knows Olga through her poetry, much like I do.
+The number of poems, paintings, drawings, and other artistry provided by her family, not to mention the number of family members in attendance was overwhelming.
+Olga’s great-granddaughter, who bears her name, said that she knows Olga through her poetry.
 Olga’s great grandson, Victor, spoke eloquently for the family as he accepted Olga’s award.
-A single cliché swam through my mind: “The apple does not fall far from the tree.”
+A single cliché comes to mind: “The apple does not fall far from the tree.”

 So much of Olga’s art revolves around her true loves: her family and the outdoors.
 A chapter of her poem “These Are Our Hills” talks of her father, Thor Jorgensen, the man who carried a gun with no ammunition as he walked through the open prairie with his two red